Death by burning: Japan

-While the earliest record of death by burning in Japan appears in "Nihonshoki", on Ishikawa no Tate and Iketsuhime during the reign of Emperor Yuryaku, the contemporary code of law hasn't survived and the historical authenticity of this event is uncertain.
-The oldest preserved written code, Yōrō Code didn't mention death by burning.
-It still included capital punishment but it was either death by strangulation or death by cutting with sword.
+While the earliest record of death by burning in Japan appears in "Nihonshoki", on Ishikawa no Tate and Iketsuhime during the reign of Emperor Yuryaku, the contemporary code of law did not survive and the historical authenticity of this event is uncertain.
+The oldest preserved written code, the Yōrō Code, did not mention death by burning—mentions of capital punishment involve death by either strangulation or sword.

 The historically reliable earliest record of death by burning was ruled by Oda Nobukatsu.

 In the first half of the 17th century, Japanese authorities sporadically persecuted Christians, with some executions seeing persons being burnt alive.
 At Nagasaki in 1622 some 25 monks were burnt alive, and in Edo in 1624, 50 Christians were burnt alive.

-Tokugawa Shogunate included death by burning alive into their criminal code.
+The Tokugawa Shogunate included death by burning into their criminal code.
 Arsonists were often sentenced to death by burning but not always.
 They might be sentenced to exile instead.

-At Meiji Restoration death by burning was abolished in 1868.
+Execution by burning was abolished in 1868 during the Meiji Restoration.